OmiyaGames/template-unity-project/README.txt

 Temp:
 A folder used by Unity.
 Unity creates it when an editor opens.
 I wouldn't recommend touching it.
 Ignored by Mercurial.

-All binary files, including images and sound effects, are © Omiya Games (unless noted otherwise).